 2a.
+ENROLLMENT

-ENROLLMENT OHA/ODE Requirements Hybrid/Onsite Plan Education guidelines.
-Do not disenroll students for non-attendance if they meet the Plans and policies are in place to abide by all these requirements. following conditions: • Are identified as high-risk, or otherwise considered to be part of a population vulnerable to infection with COVID-19, or Have COVID-19 symptoms for 10 consecutive school days or longer. ☐ Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns.
+- ☑ Enroll all students following the standard Oregon Department of Education guidelines. - ☑ Do not disenroll students for non-attendance if they meet the following conditions: - Are identified as high-risk, or otherwise considered to be part of a population vulnerable to infection with COVID-19, or - Have COVID-19 symptoms for 10 consecutive school days or longer. - Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns.